Collaborating for the First Time

 Picking a Username

 Since you are likely to be using XR collaboration tools in a professional setting, it is a good idea to ensure you select a username for your XR tool that makes you readily identifiable (your first name + last name initial is usually a good approach).
-See the section titled “Setting Up Your XR Ecosystem” for more details.
+See the section titled “Setting Up XR Ecosystem Accounts” for more details.

 Design an avatar that is easily identifiable as you by others.
 Look at using your own personal face image and/or customize your clothing style where such options are available.
 Some tools have more sophisticated avatar personalization options than others, so (as per above) you should allow for a learning curve and budget some time to familiarize yourself with the tools available.
 Plan at least 30-60 minutes for your first time experience to access tutorials, and learn how to navigate the menus and other features.
 See the section titled “Avatars” for more details.